branner-non-code/notes/CONTENT/Check-ins/Check-in_week_ending_20131004.md

 ### Prosody

-  1. Preparation of Jī Kāng "四言贈兄秀才入軍詩" for syntactic mark-up.
+  1. Syntactic mark-up of Jī Kāng "四言贈兄秀才入軍詩" mostly complete.

 ### Other coding

   1. Issue #13 of Blaggregator code fixed. (https://github.com/sursh/blaggregator/issues/13) Problem (HTML entities appearing where original blog titles have Unicode) seems to have been on the deployment system, not the feed parsing module.
+  2. Two items in pull-request to Blaggregator: tiny change to `README` and utility function added to `feedergrabber27.py`.

 ### To Do